Afiaella/The-VBA-of-Wall-Street/README.md

 1. The ticker symbol.

-2. Yearly change from opening price at the beginning of a given year to the closing price at the end of that year.
+2. Yearly change from opening price at the beginning of a given year to the closing price at the end of that year, conditional formatting was used to highlight positive change in green and negative change in red.

 3. The percent change from opening price at the beginning of a given year to the closing price at the end of that year.